Warehouse Automation Explained + Automation Trends for 2023

 Manual inventory management is time consuming and prone to human error.

-The solution to simplified and accurate counting?
+The solution to simplified and accurate reporting?
 Warehouse automation.

-Automated systems continuously update your POS software, which results in accurate inventory data.
-In addition to accurate counts, a warehouse management system provides inventory visibility down to a specific tray or item.
+Automated systems continuously update your POS software, resulting in accurate inventory data.
+A warehouse management system also provides inventory visibility down to a specific tray or item.

 4. Increased Warehouse Throughput

-A recent survey found that more than 40% of consumers in the U.S. expected their online packages to be delivered within two to three days, while 27% said that they hoped to receive their deliveries within the same day.
+A recent survey found that more than 40% of consumers in the U.S. expected their online packages to be delivered within two to three days of ordering, while 27% said that they hoped to receive their deliveries within the same day of ordering.

-When you increase your warehouse throughput, you can increase customer retention by delivering accurate purchase items within their expected delivery time.
+Boosting warehouse throughput can help you improve productivity and increase customer retention, by delivering accurate purchase items within the expected delivery time.

 5. Streamlined Picking Process

-A recent report found that 25% of customers return between 5% and 15% of items they purchased online because they received the wrong item.
+A recent industry report found that 25% of customers return items they purchased online because they received the wrong item.